salmah52/DataPipelineWeb-GCS-BQ/README.md

 - source_format: Optional.
 The format of the source data.

 ## Workflow
-1. Download from Web to GCS: The WebToGCSHKOperator operator downloads data from the specified web endpoint (DataTalks GitHub Repo) and uploads it to the designated GCS bucket.
+1. Download from Web to GCS: The WebToGCSHKOperator operator downloads data from DataTalks GitHub endpoint  and uploads it to the designated GCS bucket.
 2. Load from GCS to BigQuery: The GCSToBigQueryOperator operator loads data from GCS into BigQuery.

 ## Conclusion